Jukebox History 1952-1998

 America took over the company administration, a new designer, Jack R. Mell,

 was consulted.
-Jack R. Mell would soon come up with a
+Jack Robert Mell would soon come up with a strange but beautiful

 One